Start from US$

-Rapid Everest Base Camp Trip is same trekking route of EBC but it complete in shortest period of time.
-As most of the trekking trail goes on high elevation above 3,000 meters, you require physically fitness and mentally well prepare before this trip.
+Rapid Everest Base Camp Trek is same trekking route of EBC but complete in shortest period of time.
+As most of the trekking trail goes on high elevation above 3,000 meters, you require physically fitness and mentally well prepare for this trekking.
 We at Nepal Mother House are providing access to the Mt.
-Everest Base Camp (5,360m) and popular view point Kalapathar (5,550m) during short stay in Nepal.
+Everest Base Camp (5,360m) and popular view point Kalapathar (5,550m) during short stay in Nepal in quick way.

 As Sagarmath National Park is registered in the World Heritage Site List, there are not enough words to describe about it.
 From the top of the Namche Bazaar and Everest View hotel can see amazing panoramic view of Mt.
 Ama Dablam (6,856m), Kangtekga (6,665m), Pek 38/ Shar Tse (7,591m), Lhotse Shar (8,393m), Lhotse ( 8,516m), Lhotse Col (7,925m), South Col (7,925m), Mt.
 Everest ( 8,848m), Nuptse (7,861m), Tabuche Peak (6,369m) and Khumbi Yul Lha ( 5,761m).
-Then, the trail goes gradually through the Tenzing Norgay Memorial Stupa before Kenjoma and drop through the pine forest to the Dhudha Kishi Bridge at Phunke Tenga, then the trail rise to the Tyangbuche Monastery with beautiful Mountain View.
+Then, the trail during Shortest Everest Base Camp Trek goes gradually through the Tenzing Norgay Memorial Stupa before Kenjoma and drop through the pine forest to the Dhudha Kishi Bridge at Phunke Tenga, then rise to the Tyangbuche Monastery with beautiful Mountain View.
 Dibuche is alternative stay of Tynagbuche.
-Again you will cross bridge at Imga Khola before Pangbuche Village, and heading Somare, Orsho Teahouse, Dingbuche (the world highest farmland), Dughla/Thukla, Thukla Pass (4,830m), Lobuche, Lobuche Pass (5,110m), Gorekshep ( the last tea house for EBC Kalapatar trip).
+Again you will cross bridge at Imga Khola before Pangbuche Village, and heading Somare, Orsho Teahouse, Dingbuche (the world highest farmland), Dughla/Thukla, Thukla Pass (4,830m), Lobuche, Lobuche Pass (5,110m), Gorekshep ( the last tea house for Short Everest Base Camp Trek).

-After collecting bunch of lifetime experience, the Everest Base Camp Short Trekking ends at Lukla re-trace the Sherpa Villages.
-Nepal Mother House recommends at list 11 Days for the EBC Kalapathar Rapid Triekking nd only for physically fitness adventures trekkers, who like to explore High Himalayan scenery and unique Sherpa culture in short hiking.
-We organize this trip by professional local Sherpa Guide and porter’s whole in the year around.
-But Mid of September to November and mid March to May are best time during autumn and spring respectively.
+After collecting bunch of lifetime experience, the Rapid Everest Base Camp Trek ends at Lukla re-trace the Sherpa Villages.
+Nepal Mother House recommends at list 10 Days for the Everest Base Camp Fastest Trek only for physically fitness adventures trekkers, who like to explore High Himalayan scenery and unique Sherpa culture in shortest hiking.
+We organize Shortest Everrest Base camp Trip by professional local Sherpa Guide and porter’s whole in the year around.
+But Mid of September to November and mid March to May are best time to trek Everest Base Camp during autumn and spring respectively.

 Day 01:Fly from Kathmandu to Lukla (2,800m) -30 minutes, trek to Phakding (2,640m) -3 to 4 hours